hoarder-app/hoarder/README.md

 - 🔖 Chrome plugin for quick bookmarking.
 - 📱 iOS shortcut for bookmarking content from the phone.
 A minimal mobile app might come later.
 - 💾 Self-hostable first.
+- 🔎 Full text search of all the content stored.
 - [Planned] Archiving the content for offline reading.
-- [Planned] Full text search of all the content stored.
 - [Planned] Store raw images.

 **⚠️ This app is under heavy development and it's far from stable.**